oyranos-cms/oyranos/doc/FAQ.md

 ### License(s)

-Oyranos is licensed under [new BSD](http://opensource.org/licenses/bsd-license.php).
+Oyranos is licensed under [BSD-3-Clause](http://www.opensource.org/licenses/BSD-3-Clause).
 It is possible that parts will be released under different licenses.
 But that is open.
 The goal is to not exclude anyone from using Oyranos.
 The ICC profiles are licensed under